CCG-CAS/CCG-CAS.github.io/index.md

 Here you can find many of our resources such as lab protocols, policies and guidelines.

-To find out more about ongoing projects, visit the [CCG Projects Page] (https://www.calacademy.org/scientists/ccg/ccg-projects).
+To find out more about ongoing projects, visit the [CCG Projects Page](https://www.calacademy.org/scientists/ccg/ccg-projects).

 ----